matteocrippa/awesome-swift/README.md

 * [PrettyColors](https://github.com/jdhealy/PrettyColors) - Styles and colors text in the Terminal with ANSI escape codes.
 Conforms to ECMA Standard 48
 * [UIColor-Hex-Swift](https://github.com/yeahdongcn/UIColor-Hex-Swift) - an hex to uicolor converter.
 * [UIColorWDUtils](https://github.com/daktales/UIColorWDUtils) - extension for hex RGB(A).
+* [SwiftColor](https://github.com/thii/SwiftColors) - HEX color handling as an extension for UIColor

 ### Cryptography
 *Deal with cryptography method easily in swift*